Dekker Dreyer: Curation, Producing, and Hosting

-Hosting

 From 2017 to 2018 Dreyer was the co-host of the podcast The Future is Virtual from Embolden Entertainment (later Zero Gravity).
 The show was unique in that it was live streamed as a simulcast to AltspaceVR, Twitch, and Facebook 360.
 In 2015 Dreyer was featured on TV Tokyo's television series Why Did You Come to Japan.
 He and his wife Julia took the audience on a tour of Tokyo's Golden Gai nightlife.

 Non-Fiction Projects

 Dreyer is an outspoken essayist writing on the topics of human rights, race, sexual identity, and other social issues from a perspective left of center in U.S. politics.